 Lauren Tinsley has been teaching private voice at Scrollworks since Fall 2019.
 Music has always been a passion of Ms. Lauren’s, which has led her to participate in many different music programs throughout her life.
 Currently, Ms. Lauren is studying Vocal Performance at UAB, where she is frequently seen in UAB Opera Program productions.
 In addition to her studies, Ms. Lauren also serves as the President of the UAB Chapter of the Student National Association of Teachers of Singing.
 As President, she organizes unique learning opportunities for her fellow students who hope to have a career in teaching music.
 At Scrollworks, Ms. Lauren strives to provide her students with unique learning plans that are catered to each individual student’s needs.

-Eliza Blankenship: Piano and Violin
+Eliza Blankenship: Violin

 Eliza Blankenship is currently a student at The University of Alabama at Birmingham where she is pursuing a Bachelor's degree in Early Childhood Education.
 Eliza is a teacher at the Mother's Day Out program at her church.
 She learned to play violin and piano as a former Scrollworks student.
 Eliza is passionate about educating her students about the joy of playing violin.
 Her students' love of learning and dedication to their instrument is the driving force in her teaching.